 Next-Generation Software-Defined Network Fabric for Distributed Cloud Architecture and 5G Edge

-Pluribus Networks Adaptive Cloud Fabric™ (ACF), powered by the Netvisor® ONE network operating system, delivers a controllerless software-defined networking fabric that provides a VXLAN virtual overlay and is ideal for simplifying the networking required for distributed cloud architecture.
+Pluribus Networks Adaptive Cloud Fabric™ (ACF), powered by the Netvisor® ONE network OS, delivers a controllerless software-defined networking fabric that provides a VXLAN virtual overlay and is ideal for simplifying the networking required for distributed cloud architecture.

 The Adaptive Cloud Fabric can seamlessly scale across multiple data center locations, including centralized, near edge and far edge sites, and provides the following characteristics to deliver lower operational and capital costs, ultra-low latency and increased agility and resiliency: